 Next, make a calendar working backwards from your test date.
 It’s a good idea to work your study plans into your normal schedule, so use a planner or online calendar that you already use to schedule out your study time.
 You should plan on studying 4-5 days a week, for at least 90 minutes per day.
 Choose the blocks of time you’ll spend studying, and stick to them!
 Treat your study blocks as you would any other binding commitment, like a shift at work or a doctor’s appointment.
 If you don’t put in the time to study for the GED now, your score will suffer later.

-Gauge Your Readiness
+Gauge Your Readiness for the GED Test

 The best way to measure your GED readiness is to take a diagnostic test.
 Take a practice test for each of the four subtests under test-like conditions— find a quiet place free from distractions to test, set a timer, put your phone away, and don’t take unscheduled breaks.